Market Position Statement - Messages to the market

 Our approach to supported living for adults with a learning disability and/or autism has been developed in partnership with the learning disability partnership board and working groups and is key to the delivery of the Learning Disability Commissioning Strategy 2021-26.
 For people with a learning disability and/or autism, we block purchase 75 units of supported living from two providers, and there are a further 169 units across 11 providers.

-We commissioned a framework for accommodation-based care and support services, including supported living which Is having a positive impact on our capacity and ability to place more locally.
-We have also developed a new supported living scheme as part of our wider housebuilding programme.
-A new scheme of seven self-contained flats with communal space was completed in winter 2023 and a further scheme is in development for eight units for completion in 2025.
+In Spring 2023, we commissioned the ROSE Framework for learning disability accommodation-based care and support services, including supported living which Is having a positive impact on our capacity and ability to place more locally.
+We have also developed a new supported living scheme, at Colson Way in Tooting, as part of our wider housebuilding programme.
+This includes seven self-contained flats with communal space and was completed in winter 2023.
+Colson Way is a high-quality service, exemplifying collaborative working between Housing Development Teams, Occupational Therapy, Social Work and Commissioning.

 We are also developing new initiatives based on shared housing to support people with learning disabilities with intensive skills learning so that they can move on to greater independence with a focus on move-on.
 Some of the supported living accommodation available in Wandsworth lacks modern design features, does not have the connectivity required to make the most of new assistive technology, and is difficult to adapt to meet the changing needs of tenants.
 There is also a need for more accessible accommodation which can support people with complex needs and behavioural support needs.